 What does this have to do with this post?
 Nothing, really.
 I just thought it was worth pointing out.

 Why would such a committed tort reformer agree to represent victims?
-Cruz made clear that if he was going to get involved the “money had to be right.”
+Cruz clarified that if he would get involved when “money had to be right.”

 Tort Reform…Unless It Impacts Me

-I drive pretty slow.
+I drive slowly.
 In my youth, I used to say that I thought the speed limit should be 55 mph for everyone but me.